 Top 8 Reasons to Replace Your Windows

-Today’s quality windows can last from up to 20 years or more.
-However, as appealing as that sounds, it all depends on your location, your replacement window installer, the local climate, your home, and the type of windows you have installed.
+Today’s quality windows can last for a very long time, however, their longevity all depends on your location, your replacement window installer, the local climate, your home, and the type of windows you have installed.
 These factors can all affect how soon your windows will need replacing.

 Your windows have a subtle way of communicating when there’s something wrong.
 If you look close enough, you can learn what’s going on, how it can be fixed, or if your windows should be replaced.